timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-18
+# Objectives for Today 2026-01-19

-- Just chatting as we get warmed up & started on the day.
+- Just chatting as we get warmed up & started with the day.
-- Stuff with Turbo Bots / Trophy Brawlers
-- The Thing
+- Update the KPI of the adventure!
+- Update the weekly topic, last week went really good!
+- Attempt to cut up a YouTube shorts/social post...
+- Upkeep: Automated Builds have been broken for > 1 week...
+- Maybe: New Steam Game Review Process!!
+- PROBABLY A SHORT DAY: Gotta Stop By Accountant & Shop for Food

 ## Events / Notices / Coming Soon